 The department offers one major and one minor:

-The department offers both a B.A. major (36 credits) and a B.A. minor (23 credits) degrees in Classical Civilizations.
+The department offers both a B.A. major (36 credits) and a B.A. minor (23 credits) in Classical Civilizations.
 All majors and minors are required to complete two (2) upper division CLAS courses as part of the degree, as well as a minimum of at least three (3) language courses in either Latin or Greek up to and including the completion of a 201 level class.
-Students who elect to pursue a major degree in this program must choose a focus in either Latin or Greco-Roman Civilization and complete four (4) elective courses among those listed in the current catalog as well as a senior thesis (CLAS 499; offered only in the Fall semester) appropriate to the chosen concentration.
-Minors are required to select three (3) upper level electives from among those listed in this catalog.
+Students who elect to pursue a major degree in this program must choose a focus in either Latin Language & Authors or Greco-Roman Civilization and complete four (4) elective courses among those listed in the catalog as well as a senior thesis (CLAS 499; offered in the Fall semester) appropriate to the chosen concentration.
+Minors are required to select three (3) upper level electives from among those listed in the catalog.
 The electives encompass a range of disciplines, including history, archaeology, philosophy, religious studies, as well as intermediate and advanced Latin and Greek.
 Majors are required to include at least one (1) course in Greek culture and one (1) course in Roman culture from among the elective offerings.
 Participating students thus complete a balanced curriculum divided between the study of ancient languages (Latin, Greek) and their contemporary societies.
 Through this combined focus, students gain a more broad comprehension and appreciation of the rich cultural and humanistic heritage stemming from the classical world.
-The ancients themselves embraced this model of liberal arts education; according to the Roman orator Cicero, such cultural and historical study “illumines reality, vitalizes memory, provides guidance in daily life and brings us tidings of antiquity.”
+The ancients themselves embraced this model of liberal arts education.
+According to the Roman orator Cicero, such cultural and historical study “illumines reality, vitalizes memory, provides guidance in daily life and brings us tidings of antiquity.”